Difficulty

 02 Method

-Salt-rim a highball glass and fill with ice.
+Salt-rim a highball glass if using one and fill the glass with ice.

 Add tequila, grapefruit juice, lime juice, and simple syrup.